 Brain cancer, both in pets and in people, is very difficult to deal with.

-The blood brain barrier makes it difficult to get treatments into the brain.
-We can take pills or give injections, but this only gets the treatment into the blood stream.
-Next, it has to get from the blood into the brain, and since the capillaries in the brain don’t let many treatments pass their walls, it is tough accessing brain cancers.
+The blood-brain barrier makes it difficult to get treatments into the brain.
+We can take pills or give injections, but this only gets the treatment into the bloodstream.
+Next, it has to get from the blood into the brain, and since the capillaries in the brain don’t let many treatments pass through their walls, it is tough accessing brain cancers.

 Another issue that makes tumors in the brain tough to deal with is the difficulty with surgery.
 Since these tumors have healthy brain around them, and our dogs need this healthy tissue, it is difficult in many cases to remove the tumor without hurting the healthy brain.

 On top of this, there are very few veterinary surgeons who have had the opportunity to train to competency in this area.

 I previously posted on a homeopathic treatment (Ruta-6 with Ca3(PO4)2 ), that has achieved remission in 7 out of 8 glioma patients.

 Another item of interest is called the Cyberknife.
 I was in Yonkers a few weeks ago and visited the Animal Specialty Center.
 This is an excellent facility that houses the only Cyberknife for pets in the country.